 6. Camel Cricket

-Camel crickets are also known as cave, spiders, or sprocket crickets.
-They have long antennae and a humpbacked appearance that gives them the name “camel” cricket.
+Camel crickets are also known as cave, spider, or sprocket crickets.
+Their long antennae and humpbacked appearance give them the name “camel” cricket.

-These bugs are types of insects that are not poisonous and will not bite humans.
+These bugs are not poisonous and will not bite humans.
 Instead, they feed on dead organic matter and can sometimes become a nuisance in damp basements or closets if left unchecked.

 7. Carpet Beetle

-Carpet beetles are small, round-bodied insects that can be found in many places around the home.
+Carpet beetles are small, round-bodied insects found in many places around the home.

 They may enter the home through open windows and doors or come in on furniture and clothing.